Coyutla

-Coyutla is a municipality in Veracruz, Mexico.
-It is located in central zone of the State of Veracruz, about 110 km from state capital Xalapa.
+Coyutla is a municipality in the Mexican state of Veracruz.
+It is located in central zone of the state, about 110 km from state capital Xalapa.
 It has a surface of 312.56 km2.
 It is located at 20°15′N 97°39′W.

 The municipality is delimited to the north and to the west by Puebla State, to the east by Espinal, to the south by Chumatlan, and to the south-west by Coahuitlan.

 It produces principally maize, beans and chili pepper.

 A celebration in honor of San Pedro and San Pablo, patrons of the town, takes place in June.

 The weather in Coyutla is warm-medium all year with rains in summer and autumn.
 A river runs nearby which has attractive views.